 Yalg <- Yabund[,SPinfo$GROUP=="ALGAE"]

-# Use only the data from the year 2016:
+# To demonstrate the models, use only the data from the year 2016:

 Yalg <- Yalg[Xenv$YEAR==2016,]